kyriakossk2000/order_analysis/README.md

 - Two `HTML` files are created that demonstrate the actual and predicted popularity of the venues.
 The `actual_popularity` shows all the venues in the dataset.
 The venues that belong to the test set are also displayed with blue markes.
 The `predicted_popularity`, presents only the venues from the test set.
 Red markers indicate misclassification, green ones present the correct classifications.
 Blue markers present the synthetic venues.
 Finally, if `cluster_venues` argument is set to True, the created clusters will be visualized in both maps.

 ## Task Description for Order Time series analysis
 The task is to analyze order trends and predict into the future.
+It uses SARIMA and ARIMA AR models.
+Many parameters available to choose from, including window sizes (how long into the future to predict), model type, etc.

+## Task Description for Order forecasting
+The task is to forecast future order volumes.
+It uses traditional regression models.
+Many parameters available to choose from, including window sizes, model type, etc.